dharshvin/file-system-simulator/README.md

 # SQLite File System Simulator

-A simple, command-line file system simulator written in Python.
-It uses an SQLite database to create a persistent file system.
+A simple, web based file system simulator written in Python, that can run in the browser.
+Uses an SQLite database to create a tree structure file system.
-All files, directories, and their contents are stored in a database table.
+All folders and files are stored in a database table

 ##  Commands